-Below, please use the interactive table to compare the Yamaha DGX-660 against popular pianos like the Yamaha P-115, Casio CGP-700, and Casio PX-360 amongst others.
+Below, please use the interactive table to compare the Yamaha DGX-660 against other popular pianos that are equally great.

 As mentioned earlier, the DGX-660 is Yamaha’s successor to the popular DGX-650.
 Before we put the new DGX-660 to the test, let’s take a look at the piano for what it is.
 Here’s a brief rundown of some of the 660’s more notable specifications:

 - 88 Grade Hammer Standard keys

 - Soft, Medium, Hard, Fixed touch response

 - Damper resonance

 - 192 maximum polyphony

 Below, please take a look at some of the best-selling digital pianos currently available online, and then see how well they compare to the Yamaha DGX-660: